As the economy reopens, startups are uniquely positioned to recruit talent – TechCrunch

 We are amidst a sprawling renegotiation between employers and employees as to the very nature of work, and no one has more leverage than skilled technologists — many of whom feel unmoored from their current jobs.

-Our 2021 Technologist Sentiment Report — which in the second quarter polled technology professionals who mostly work at bigger organizations — shows 48% tech professionals expressed an interest in changing companies this year, up from 40% in the fourth quarter of 2020, and a big jump from 32% in the second quarter last year.
+Our 2021 Technologist Sentiment Report — which in the second quarter polled technology professionals who mostly work at bigger organizations — shows 48% of tech professionals expressed an interest in changing companies this year, up from 40% in the fourth quarter of 2020, and a big jump from 32% in the second quarter last year.

 It’s a unique moment, one that creates an unusual opportunity for startup founders on the hunt for talent.

+We are amidst a sprawling renegotiation between employers and employees as to the very nature of work, and no one has more leverage than skilled technologists.

-Fast growing upstarts have a lot of advantages.
+Fast-growing upstarts have a lot of advantages.
 Bigger companies may be more likely to attempt to recreate the office environment of the past — especially if they have leased space and a built environment that will be difficult to unwind.
-Startups are often non-traditional and may be able to react to create the hybrid work environments many technologists crave as the economy reopens.
+Startups are often nontraditional and may be able to react to create the hybrid work environments many technologists crave as the economy reopens.

 While all startups are certainly not focused on being disruptive, they often rely on cutting-edge technology and processes to give their customers something truly new.
 Many are trying to change the pattern in their particular industry.
 So, by definition, they generally have a really interesting mission or purpose that may be more appealing to tech professionals.

 A migration of tech talent just as the economy is revving up would be disruptive and could also play to startup strengths.
-The market for tech talent is already strong: tech hiring has increased every month since November, according to our last tech jobs report released in May.
-Great data engineers, developers, business analysts and the like are in red-hot demand, and unemployment in tech is just above 2.4% percent, versus 5.5.% percent in the economy overall.
+The market for tech talent is already strong: Tech hiring has increased every month since November, according to our last tech jobs report released in May.
+Great data engineers, developers, business analysts and the like are in red-hot demand, and unemployment in tech is just above 2.4% percent, versus 5.5% percent in the economy overall.